zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/adminclient/adminclient.md

-# Setup of GoldenGate Microservices - Adminclient
+# LAST LAB: Setup of GoldenGate Microservices - Adminclient

 ## Introduction

 Since we’ve already done multiple labs, this one will take what we used so far to script this using DB container reset scripts, SQL scripts to setup AutoCDR in the database, OGGCA silent deployment scripts and GG REST API scripts to do a rapid deployment.

-## Bi-Directional Replication, AutoCDR, Rapid Deployment and Intro to the Admin Client
+**Bi-Directional Replication, AutoCDR, Rapid Deployment and Intro to the Admin Client**

 ## Objectives

+Using the GoldenGate Microservices Adminclient, you can perform tasks to manage different deployments using RestfulAPIs from a Windows or Linux environment.

 - Rapid Deployment using:
   - OGGCA silent deployment scripts (remove and recreate deployments).
   - REST API to setup bi-directional GoldenGate replication between two databases.
   - SQL Scripts to setup up auto conflict detection and resolution in the database.

-## About Oracle GoldentGate Microservices
-Oracle GoldenGate offers high-performance, fault-tolerant, easy-to-use, and flexible real- time data streaming platform for big data environments.
-It easily extends customers’ real-time data integration architectures to big data systems without impacting the performance of the source systems and enables timely business insight for better decision making.
-This workshop focuses on **GoldenGate Real Time Data Capture** demonstrating four scenarios that you can use (both on-premise and in the cloud) to capture real time data changes from your sources.

 ### Lab Architecture